prisma/prisma-engines/README.md

 - creates new migrations by comparing the prisma file with the current state of the database, in order to bring the database in sync with the prisma file
 - run these migrations and keeps track of which migrations have been executed
-- introspect a database schema as a PSL file
+- (re-)generate a prisma schema file starting from a live database

 The engine uses:
 - the prisma files, as the source of truth
 - the database it connects to, for diffing and running migrations, as well as keeping track of migrations in the `_prisma_migrations` table
 - the `prisma/migrations` directory which acts as a database of existing migrations

-For more information about the migrations engine, check the [crate README](./migration-engine/README.md).

 ## Prisma format